2cv001/3D_printer_3mf_workflow/README.md

 # Smoothing Principle

-To eliminate visible facets, the macro adjusts the Deviation and Angular properties before exporting the .3mf file.
+The macro exports the selected objects to a 3MF file using the specified tessellation parameters (LinearDeflection and AngularDeflection).
+It generates temporary mesh objects for the export process and automatically removes them afterward.